abueg/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 # Download the mitogenome for a related species

-To assemble the mitogenome from our PacBio Ddata,  MitoHifi needs a mitogenome reference to identify the mitochondrial reads (the reads are blasted against the related reference).
-To download this reference, we use the tool MitoHifi with the operation `Find a closely related species`
+To assemble the mitogenome from our PacBio Data,  MitoHiFi needs a reference mitogenome to fish out mitochondrial reads (the reads are blasted against the related reference).
+To download this reference, we use the tool MitoHiFi with the operation `Find a closely related species`

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Find a related mitogenome reference </hands-on-title>
 >
 > 1. {% tool [MitoHiFi](toolshed.g2.bx.psu.edu/repos/bgruening/mitohifi/mitohifi/3+galaxy0) %} with the following parameters:
 >    - *"Operation type selector"*: `Find a close-related mitochondrial reference genome`
 >        - *"Species name"*: `Taeniopygia guttata` Enter the latin name of the species you are assembling
 >        - *"Email"*: `your.email@service.com` Enter your email
->        - *"Minimal appropriate length"*: `15000`
+>        - *"Minimal appropriate length"*: `15000` As vertebrate mitochondrial genomes are typically at least 14kbp long, we are using a value in this range so that we get complete mitogenome results as our reference.
 >
 >
 {: .hands_on}